 Getting around Ghana by bike is certainly possible, however there are rather very few bicycle lanes.

 River and ferry transport is still under development in Ghana.
 However, the Akosombo–Yeji cargo ferry accepts a limited number of passengers on its once-weekly service and is an adventurous way of reaching Tamale (you can pick up transport to Tamale from Yeji).
 The journey is a relatively long one.
 It leaves Akosombo Port on Mondays and Yeji on Wednesdays.
 Standard seats cost about 20cedis, while an air-conditioned double cabin goes for about 90cedis per person.

-There is always a charge for luggage.
+There is always a charge for luggage for mini buses (tro-tro).
 Theoretically, it should be per kilogram, but in practice, large rucksacks or suitcases just tend to be charged a flat fee.
 Baggage handlers will expect a tip for loading your bags.